usa-npn/rnpn/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.

+There is one note: "Namespace in Imports field not imported from: ‘rgdal’" While rgdal isn't used directly, the raster package which is directly used has dependencies on rgdal that will causes tests to fail if the package is not installed on the system.

 ## Downstream dependencies